-In our regular column, Money Matters, SIMON PARFITT of Pyrmont Wealth Management answers your burning questions on finance.
+In our regular column, Money Matters, SIMON PARFITT, financial advisor at Pyrmont Wealth Management in Hong Kong answers your questions on finance.
 Here, he considers where you should put your money for the best return on investment.

 “What is a better investment, property or the stock market?”

 While return on investment is important, there are many other things to consider when investing.
 Let’s consider both options.

 Property provides an income in the form of rent and hopefully capital appreciation as property grows in value.
 Taking the UK as an example, top rental areas there can generate between 7 and 10 percent in rental yields; London can be lower at around 3 percent.
 However, yields can be significantly reduced with things like management fees, service charges and general maintenance costs as a landlord.

 Another potential advantage is leverage (that is, borrowing).
 Let’s say you buy a property worth $500,000 with a down payment of $100,000.
 The property grows in value by 3 percent ($15,000) which means you have earned a 15 percent return on your initial investment of $100,000.
 Compare this with average yearly returns of the S&P 500 Stocks & Shares Index of around 10 percent.

 On the other hand, the fees associated with property investment can add up.
 In the UK, initial stamp duty alone can be over 10 percent of the property value if you are buying highvalue property and already own another property somewhere else in the world.
 We should also note that if you own property in the UK, those assets will be liable for capital gains when sold and also inheritance tax of up to 40 percent, even if you’re not British or UK-domiciled.